sinkcup/psr12ext/README.md

 The List Of Rules Used In This Coding Standard
 ----------------------------------------------

-All used rules with their options are describled in [PSR12Ext/ruleset.xml](PSR12Ext/ruleset.xml).
+All used rules with their options are described in [PSR12Ext/ruleset.xml](PSR12Ext/ruleset.xml).

 Below you can find only the name of the rules: